This old favourite is a fine addition to harvest and holiday menus. The pairing may seem

 1 lb (500 g) parsnips, trimmed, peeled, cut in chunks (3/4 inch/2 cm)

 2 apples (total 12 oz/375 g), peeled, cored, coarsely chopped

-In medium pan, stir together stock, sugar, 1/2 tsp (2 mL) salt, coriander and cinnamon.
-Add parsnips and apples.
-Heat on high heat.
+In medium pan, stir together stock, sugar, 1/2 tsp (2 mL) salt, coriander, cinnamon and pepper.
+Stir in parsnips and apples.
+Heat on medium-high.
 When stock comes to boil, cover and reduce heat to low.
 Simmer, stirring occasionally, 30 to 45 minutes, until parsnips and apples are very soft, and most of liquid has evaporated.